-While a rule that allowed suit in the distributor's state facilitates manufacturer choice of forum and law, and thus (under the assumption of low transactions costs) efficient product liability law, other rules are likely to be less efficient.
-For example, a jurisdictional rule that allows plaintiffs to sue where they are injured or reside (states numbers six and seven of the list described in the text accompanying note 14) gives the manufacturer almost no control because plaintiffs are free to live or use products wherever they want.
+While a rule which allowed suit in the distributor's state facilitates manufacturer choice of forum and law, and thus (under the assumption of low transactions costs) efficient product liability law, other rules are likely to be less efficient.
+For example, a jurisdictional rule that allows plaintiffs to sue where they are injured or reside -- states 6 and 7 on p.
+7 -- gives the manufacturer almost no control because plaintiffs are free to live or use products wherever they want.
 Such a jurisdictional rule would thus give the manufacturer almost no ability to choose efficient law.
 Since consumers can live in any state, the law of states with less efficient law will sometimes apply.
-Similarly, a jurisdictional rule that allows plaintiffs to sue where they or others purchased the product (states numbers four and five of the list described in the text accompanying note 14) gives the manufacturer very little control because a manufacturer would have to give up consumers in a state in order to avoid jurisdiction there.
-A jurisdictional rule which allowed suit in the place of incorporation, headquarters, manufacture, or design gives the manufacture somewhat more control.
-On the other hand, to the extent that there are business reasons unrelated to product liability to locate these activities elsewhere-for example, favorable corporate law, access to managerial or engineering talent, or proximity to raw materialsmanufacturers are unlikely to adjust these activities in order to influence the forum for product liability disputes.
-As a result, if transactions costs are low, a rule which allows personal jurisdiction in the state where the distributor is located (but not where the product was sold, or where the accident took place, or where the plaintiff resides) is likely to result in application of the most efficient substantive and procedural rules.
+Similarly, a jurisdictional rule that allows plaintiffs to sue where they or others purchased the product (states 4 and 5 on pp. 6-7) gives the manufacturer very little control, because a manufacturer would have to give up consumers in a state in order to avoid jurisdiction there.
+A jurisdictional rule which allowed suit in the place of incorporation, headquarters, manufacture or design gives the manufacture somewhat more control.
+On the other hand, to the extent that there are business reasons unrelated to product liability to locate these activities elsewhere - favorable corporate law, access to managerial or engineering talent, proximity to raw materials, etc. - manufacturers are unlikely to adjust these activities in order to influence the forum for product liability disputes.
+As a result, if transactions costs are low, a rule which allows personal jurisdiction in the state where the distributor is located (but not where the product was sold, or where the accident took place or where the plaintiff resides) is likely to result in application of the most efficient substantive and procedural rules.